When you’re starting a business or planning to expand, having a business plan can help to get you on track and get some detail behind your ideas.

 Download your free business plan template (.doc)

 - Speak to your accountant.
 They don’t just help you with the financials, they can also offer advice about planning your business.
+Don't have an accountant?
+Find one now.

 - Talk to your bank.
 Many have small business experts who can help.